IBM/z_ansible_collections_samples/z_appliance_control_center/ssa_deploy_ansible/README.md

   export HMC_PASSWORD=<enter_HMC_password>
   ```

+  **Optional:** During playbook execution, you will be prompted to set an HMC credential
+  expiry time.
+Enter a number between 1-14 to set credentials to expire after that many
+  days.
+On leaving empty we do not pass credential expiry time and hence ACC takes the
+  default expiry of 1 day.
+This enhances security by ensuring credentials are refreshed
+  regularly.

 - Export the previously set default appliance-owner password and additionally set and export
   a new password for the appliance-owner.
 Keep in mind, the ACC API will be used to set the
   new password for appliance-owner.
 Therefore, be sure you are following the password